This section includes a number of frequently asked questions about Enablement and about our Enablement Partnership.

 The Trust is striving towards a more 'enabled' way of thinking and working because:

-- It will allow for better (and more sustainable) outcomes for patients
+- It will allow for better and more sustainable outcomes for people using our services.

 How does it fit with recovery?